SeabookChen/seabookchen.net/_drafts/why.md

 Even though Google's products are technically automatable, it requires certain amount of time and effort to achieve{% footnote 2 %}, especially for people who have just kicked off their web UI automation career.
-Learning Selenium by automating them would certainly be a poor choice.
+Learning Selenium or performing certain tasks by automating them from UI would certainly be a poor choice.

 - DOM is too complex

   Google is famous for its meaningless, minimized DOM structures.
   Not only straightforward approaches like `id`, `name` won't work well, but also advanced XPath/CSS selectors can merely be used because most of the things in DOM are not human readable.
+  Difficulties in element locating could be really common in UI automation sometimes, while automating Google's products makes it inevitable.
+  Strong XPath/CSS selector skills are crucial to get the job done.

   What about text-free XPaths based on position relationship, like `//div[3]/div[1]/div[3]/span[10]/a`?
   They are even worse and likely to be changed frequently by Google.